 I have recently gotten very into Lana Del Rey – her decidedly not training montage material even dominates my running playlist.
 I’ve been aware of the siren with the 1,000 yard stare since she hit the scene in 2011 but avoided her, maybe unintentionally, for six years.
 As someone who runs in an unapologetically feminist circle, Lana Del Rey is not exactly on message.
 Outside of my bubble, Lana’s conceit is likewise out of tune with the zeitgeist.
 The current image of stars like Taylor Swift, Demi Lovato, and Ariana Grande generally espouse agency and confidence.
 Although their songs can deal with tumultuous relationships, the message that wins out is almost always self-love and self-care.
 Lana, on the other hand, is often subsuming herself in the shadow of a man.
 Her (very internally consistent) world of dangerous, negligent men, affairs, and sugar daddies isn’t something I aspire to.
-But here’s the thing – it still speaks to me and my life much more than dozens of girl power creeds.
-It may be bad feminism, but damn if it doesn’t resonate with me.
+But here’s the thing – it still resonates with me much more than dozens of girl power creeds.
+It may be bad feminism, but it says something to me about my life.